-Join Councilwoman Kendra Black and your neighbors from Council District 4 on Saturday, August 19 at the Southmoor Station Park-n-Ride for a family-friendly festival celebrating our community with a beer garden, yard games, a community art project, a line-up of live, local music, and much more!
-Walk, bike, or take the train to this can’t miss event inspired by the residents of southeast Denver!
+Join Councilwoman Kendra Black and your neighbors from Council District 4 on Saturday, August 19 at Bible Park for a family-friendly festival celebrating our community with restaurant and beer vendors, yard games, a community art project, a line-up of live, local music, and much more!
+Walk or bike to this can’t miss event inspired by the residents of southeast Denver!

 Are you looking to get fit in 2017?
 Do you want to train in a group setting on the beautiful High Line Canal?
 Join your fellow runners and walkers every Sunday beginning January 8th to train for one of the 7 races offered during the 2017 Colfax Marathon weekend!